JonKing93/DASH/Tutorials/stateVector/weighted-mean.md

 <br>
 ### Provide weights for multiple dimensions using an array.

 Sometimes, you may have a multi-dimensional array of weights.
 For example, some climate models provide "areacella" output, a matrix that reports the area of each grid cell.
 Such output can be used to take area weighted means as an alternative to latitudinal weights.
 To use an array of weights, the dimensions of the weights must be in the same order as listed dimensions.
-For example, say that "lat" and "lon" are state dimensions 96 and 144 state indices, respectively.
+For example, say that "lat" and "lon" are state dimensions with 96 and 144 state indices, respectively.
 Then, to make the following call:
 ```matlab
 sv = sv.weightedMean(variables, ["lat", "lon"], weights)
 ```